ricaun/LoRaNow/README.md

 # Protocol Payload

-This is the payload format.
+This is the payload format, this protocol don't have any kind of encryption.

 | Protocol | Device ID | Count | Length | CheckSum | Payload |
 | :-------: | :------: | :------:| :------:| :------:| :------:|